GoogleChrome/web.dev/src/site/content/en/blog/wakelock/index.md

 {% include 'content/origin-trial-register.njk' %}

 ### Enabling via chrome://flags
-To experiment with the Wake Lock API locally, without an origin trial token, enable the `#experimental-web-platform-features` flag in `chrome://flags`.
+To experiment with the Screen Wake Lock API locally, without an origin trial token, enable the `#experimental-web-platform-features` flag in `chrome://flags`.

 ### Demo

-Check out the [Wake Lock demo][demo] and [demo source][demo-source].
+Check out the [Screen Wake Lock demo][demo] and [demo source][demo-source].
-Notice how the wake lock gets automatically released when you switch tabs or switch to a different app.
+Notice how the screen wake lock gets automatically released when you switch tabs or switch to a different app.

 ### Wake lock types {: #wake-lock-types }

-The Wake Lock API provides two types of wake locks: `screen` and `system`.
+The Screen Wake Lock API currently provides just one type of wake lock: `screen`.
-While they are treated independently, one may imply the effects of the other.
-For example, a screen wake lock implies that the app should continue running.

 #### `screen` wake lock

 A `screen` wake lock prevents the device's screen from turning off so that the user can see the information that's displayed on screen.

-#### `system` wake lock

 {% Aside 'caution' %}
-The `system` wake lock is not currently implemented.
+An earlier version of the specification allowed an additional `system` wake lock that prevents the device's CPU from entering standby mode so that your app can continue running.
+We have decided to not proceed with this type for the moment.
 {% endAside %}

-A `system` wake lock prevents the device's CPU from entering standby mode so that your app can continue running.

-### Getting a wake lock {: #get-wake-lock }
+### Getting a screen wake lock {: #get-wake-lock }

-To request a wake lock, you need to call the `navigator.wakeLock.request()` method that returns a `WakeLockSentinel` object.
+To request a screen wake lock, you need to call the `navigator.wakeLock.request()` method that returns a `WakeLockSentinel` object.
 You pass this method the desired wake lock type as a parameter, which *currently* is limited to just `'screen'`.